 Offers Experiential Education

 Salzburg students have the opportunity to leave the traditional classroom setting and surround themselves in the historical richness of Europe.
 Field excursions and group travel create relevance to academic coursework.
 Some examples of the meaning making coursework include: attending classical and contemporary concerts, operas, art studio and gallery tours, salt-mine adventures, and Alpine mountain hikes.
 These experiential course components elucidate the textbook images and lectures students receive in class.
 As the program draws to a close, all students participate in a unique integrative learning project.
-Bringing together their reflective journals, oral reports, reflections on travel, and experiences from all four courses, students develop a semester-end portfolio illuminating lessons from every aspect of their Salzburg Semester.
+Bringing together their reflective journals, oral reports, reflections on travel, and experiences from all four courses.

 Features Group Travel